iotaledger/wasp/documentation/docs/guide/chains_and_nodes/installing-wasp.md

 ### Microsoft Windows

-It's recommended to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) on Windows and follow the [Linux/macOS](#linuxmacos) instructions above.
+On Windows, we recommend you to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and follow the [Linux/macOS](#linuxmacos) instructions above.

 ##  Add Binaries to Path